 Remember, your meal is already complete with protein/fat and vegetables.
 This, I think, is the hardest concept to believe when you’re trying to eat better.

 An apple a day does not keep the doctor away.
 Apples today are far bigger and sweeter than ancient varieties, and you need to limit fruit and starch.
 Whether or not you have diabetes in pregnancy, your body generally has more trouble processing carbohydrates during pregnancy.
-If you are exercising daily, add a little starch to your meals in the form of a small serving of sweet potatoes, quinoa (yeah, it’s got protein, but it’s also loaded with carbs), rice, pasta, or beans.
+If you are exercising daily, add a little starch to your meals in the form of a small serving of sweet potatoes, quinoa (yeah, it’s got protein, but it’s also loaded with carbs), brown rice, whole grain pasta, or beans.

 Or have a little cheese and half an apple for dessert.